Skip to content

 Renewal

-- Temporary (Red): Reapply if disability continues past 6 months.
+• Temporary (Red): Temporary placard must reapply if your disability continues past 6 months.

-Note: Nonresidents getting medical care in Texas may use an out-of-state or foreign ID
+Nonresidents getting medical care in Texas may use an out-of-state or foreign ID.

 Steps to Renew a Disabled Parking Placard